 When metalworking fluids are used during machining processes, they generate airborne mists that facility operators must carefully control.
-If left unchecked, these mists can cause serious health problems for workers.
-The best engineering control to keep your shop safe and your business in regulatory compliance is a high-efficiency collection system
+If left unchecked, these mists can create a dangerous work environment and cause serious health problems for workers.
+The best engineering control to keep your shop safe and your business in regulatory compliance is a high-efficiency mist collection system

-Here are key factors to consider when evaluating the performance of the system:
+designed for your specific application.
+Here are a few key factors to consider when evaluating the performance of your mist collector:

 Which type of metalworking fluid are you using?
 Water-soluble coolants are cooling-lubricant concentrates.
 Although they provide some lubrication, they are used primarily for cooling.
 Straight oil coolants are non-water-soluble and are not mixed with water.
 They are mostly used as lubricants.

 What kind of machining processes are you conducting?
 High-speed and high-pressure applications include grinding, cutting and drilling.
 Low-speed and low-pressure processes include turning, milling and honing.

 Heat generated by the machining process affects the type of emission and the collection system needed to contain it.
 Typically, higher temperatures will vaporize the liquid particles, turning them into gas, which is more difficult to contain.
 Processes like rough turning generate much more heat because you are taking off a lot more material than you would on a finished product.
 Gentler processes like smoothing don’t generate as much heat, so the liquid does not vaporize.

-If you are using the wrong filter for your application, it will plug during operation, causing the mist collector to lose airflow.
+If you are using the wrong filter for your application, it can gum up during operation, causing the mist collector to lose airflow.
 That means when you open the door between cycles, emission concentration goes up and mist is released into the environment.
 If you are using the wrong filter, mist will pass through the primary filtration and saturate the HEPA secondary filter, causing a loss in airflow and ultimately a loss in capture efficiency.
-It’s important in high-volume production to use multi-stage filtration with media that self-cleans itself during operation by optimizing the drainage of the separated coolant.
+It’s important in high-volume production to use multi-stage filtration with media that self-cleans during operation by optimizing the drainage of the separated coolant.
 You also need to select the right filter material to handle your specific droplet spectrum.
 Note that many mist collector manufacturers will list a high ASHRAE